chaosonic/Dash-Stockviewer/stockvisenv/comments.md

 ## TODO
+- [x] add moving averages (start with simple moving average) hard-coded fast ema=12 and medium ema = 26
+    - [x] locate the legend depending if increase or decrease- legend is selectabel
 - [x] combine the logo- and the header-callback, which only take the `Input('datatable', "selected_rows")` as input, to one callback.

 ## add a datatabel